Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Architectural Marvel

-The original structure of Thuparamaya was designed in the shape of a bell, a style that has influenced the construction of many other stupas in Sri Lanka.
-The current structure retains its ancient charm, with a beautiful dagoba surrounded by a circular platform.
-The site also includes ancient pillars, remnants of the original vatadage (a circular relic house), and other ruins that add to its historical charm.
+The original structure of Thuparamaya formed the shape of a bell in shape, which has been the format the construction of many other stupas in Sri Lanka.
+However, the current structure is largely antique with a beautiful dagoba encircled by a circular platform.
+It also has ancient pillars, remains of the original vatadage, the original circular relic house and other ruins that increase its historical charm.

 Spiritual Experience